jreed1701/gitops-demo/README.md

 1. Run `ansible-playbook -i inventories/development/hosts.yml deploy_app.yml --ask-vault-pass`
 2. In a separate terminal, run `kubectl port-forward svc/guestbook-ui 8081:80`
 3. Open two browser tabs:
   a.
-Go to: `https://localhost:8080/applications/argocd/guestbook` to see that ArgoCD delployed the test app.
+Go to: `https://localhost:8080/applications/argocd/guestbook` to see that ArgoCD deployed the test app.
   b.
 Go to: `http://localhost:8081/` to see the app home page itself.

 # Design Information